Geekups/Dayana-Python-Lab/README.md

 dayana python lab, a place for py lovers, teaching, learning, gaming and have fun
 ![dayana_org](https://user-images.githubusercontent.com/92685218/191555895-1d41eebc-a157-42b4-a97b-b83e764957f5.jpeg)

-dayana is an open source organ for learning, building and sharing kwnolege, codes, articleas and ... .
+dayana is an open source organ for learning, building and sharing knoledge, codes, articleas and ... .

 dayana python lab build for many reasons like